-- 9. Deactivate the quick action blade tension lever and rotate the blade tension wheel so that the blade can fit over the lower flywheel. - 10.
-Activate the quick action blade tension lever. - 11.
-Apply light tension to the blade with the blade tension wheel.
+9. Deactivate the quick action blade tension lever and rotate the blade tension wheel so that the blade can fit over the lower flywheel.

+10. Activate the quick action blade tension lever.

+11. Apply light tension to the blade with the blade tension wheel.

+Tracking the blade.

-Tracking the blade Tracking the position of the blade on the wheels
+Tracking position of the blade on the wheels.

-Tracking large blades.
-There has been a lot of discussion on the position that the blade should be on the wheels.
+There are different opinions on the position that the blade should be on the wheels.
 One group of people recommends that with large blades you should track the blade so that the teeth hang just over the front edge of the rubber.
 The second group recommends that all blades, regardless of their size, should run in the center of the wheel.
 The advantage of running the large blades with the teeth not contacting the rubber of the wheel is that they cannot damage the tire.
 The disadvantage is that the wheel is crowned and the blade is not tensioned in the center of the band, which gives the blade a tendency to wobble or flutter.
 The advantage of running large blades on the center of the wheels is that they are tensioned in the center of the band and have fewer tendencies to wobble and flutter.
 The disadvantage is that blades with a large set on the teeth have a tendency to damage the rubber of the tire.
 This does not have a great effect on the performance of the bandsaw, as all blades are running on the center section of the tire, which is not affected.
 We recommend that you balance all blades on the center of the wheels for optimum performance and a smoother cut.
+1. To track the blade, start rotating the wheels by hand in the normal direction.
+As you do this, watch the blade to determine where the blade wants to track.
+If the blade is tracking too far forward or backward, make small adjustments with the tracking adjustment knob located at the back of the bandsaw while still rotating the wheel.